confirm/edgerouter-dnsmasq-updater/README.md

 The Python script in this repository will read all static DHCP mappings of an [Ubiquiti](https://www.ubnt.com/) EdgeRouter X and store them in a [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) compatible hosts file.

-This means you can add new static mappings to the EdgeRouter X and run this script to update the hosts file and therefor the DNS server.
+This means you can add new DHCP static mappings to the EdgeRouter X, run this script to update the hosts file and therefor the DNS server / records.
 Of course you can also schedule this script by cron, so you no longer have run anything manually.
-Just add a new static mapping on the EdgeRouter X and the DNS will automatically be updated within one minute.
+Just add a new static mapping on the EdgeRouter X and the DNS will automatically be updated within a minute.

+If configured properly, you can now add static DHCP mappings and your DNS service will resolv them properly.

 # Configuration

-We recommend you create a new `dnsmasq` config file located at `/etc/dnsmasq.d/*.conf`, because `/etc/dnsmasq.conf` will automatically be overwritten by vyatta.
-Here's an example of an additional config file:
+We recommend the following DNS service configuration:

 ```
-# Additional hosts file.
+# Don't use the default /etc/hosts file.
-addn-hosts=/etc/hosts.static
+service dns forwarding options no-hosts

+# Use /etc/hosts.static-mappings for lookups.
+service dns forwarding options addn-hosts=/etc/hosts.static-mappings

 # Never forward plain names (without a dot or domain part).
-domain-needed
+service dns forwarding options domain-needed

 # Never forward addresses in the non-routed address spaces.
-bogus-priv
+service dns forwarding options bogus-priv

-# Add the domain to simple hostnames.
+# Add the domain to hostname lookups without a domain.
-expand-hosts
+service dns forwarding options expand-hosts
-domain=<your domain>
+service dns forwarding options domain=<your domain>

-# Local domains which will should not be forwarded.
+# Don't forward the local domain.
-local=/<your domain>/
+service dns forwarding options local=/<your domain>/
 ```

-Please note you need at least the `addn-hosts` parameter.
+If you want an additional file for host lookups (e.g. aliases), simply add a new hosts file with an additional `addn-hosts` option.

 # Usage